Question: "Can you give me a timeline of Jesus' life?"

-Jesus is crucified on Friday, according to the consensus of scholars, but this is not clearly spelled out in the gospels, and some scholars think the crucifixion must have been on Thursday.
+Jesus is crucified on Friday, according to the consensus of scholars, but this is not clearly spelled out in the gospels, and some scholars think the crucifixion must have been on Wednesday or Thursday.

 By all accounts, Jesus rose from the dead the following Sunday.

 Jesus appeared to various groups of disciples before finally ascending into heaven (Luke 24:50–51).

 Reconstructing a detailed chronology of Jesus’ life might be interesting, and such a project would undoubtedly immerse the student in God’s Word, but it can also detract from the emphases of the inspired authors.
 Reading the gospels as they were written will allow us to better discern the inspired themes and emphases.
 An exact chronology of Jesus’ life was simply not something that the gospel authors (or Author) felt was important to communicate.